hectorcorrea/solr-for-newbies/docs/21_analyzers_tokenizers_filters.md

 * Now enter "The TV is broken!" on the "Field Value (*index*)" text box, blank the "Field Value (*query*)" text box, select `text_general`, and see how the value is indexed.
 Then do the reverse, blank the indexed value and enter "The TV is broken!" on the "Field Value (*query*)" text box and notice synonyms being applied.

 * Now enter "The TV is broken!" on the "Field Value (*index*)" text box and "the television is broken" on the "Field Value (*query*)".
 Notice how they are matched because the use of synonyms applied for `text_general` fields.

+Quiz: When we tested the text "The television is broken" with the `text_general` field type we probably expected the word "the" to be dropped since it's a stop word in the English language.
+Can you guess why it was not dropped?
+Hint: try the same text but with the `text_en` field type instead and see what happens.